Latest World Cup 2022 Odds: Who are the favourites to win World Cup, latest odds on France, England, Denmark

 It has been a tournament of shocks and thumping wins but, as we reach the knockout stages, which teams are emerging as the favourites?

-Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the round of 16, the fun is about to really start with England, USA, Netherlands and Senegal securing their passage to the next stage last night.
+Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the round of 16, the fun is about to really start with England, USA, Netherlands, Senegal, France, Australia, Argentina and Poland securing their passage to the next stage last night.

 However, the debate that will rage throughout the tournament is – who will be the nation lifting the trophy aloft come December 18?